 Concentration Requirements

-The concentration in Justice and Law Studies consists of six courses: the introductory course (101), any four electives, and the senior seminar (401).
-Some courses are listed as JLST electives in the “Courses” link, but the list is not exhaustive.
-Students who have taken or are considering taking any course with a substantial law and/or justice component may ask the program chair whether it qualifies as a JLST elective.
+The concentration in Justice and Law Studies consists of six courses: an introductory course, four electives, and a senior seminar.
+JLST does not crosslist courses; enroll with a department prefix.
+Courses listed as JLST electives in the “Courses” link are not exhaustive; students who have taken or are considering taking any course with a substantial law and/or justice component may ask the program chair whether it qualifies as a JLST elective.
 These may include courses taken while studying abroad.